 Every part of the ProForm SMART Pro 9000 treadmill says quality and durability.
-ProForm is part of ICON Fitness and the company is dedicated to using superior quality engineering and mechanics.
+ProForm is part of iFit Fitness and the company is dedicated to using superior quality engineering and mechanics.

-The 4.25 HP motor is finely balanced and precision tuned for nearly silent operation that holds up without overheating even with multiple users.
+The 3.6 CHP motor is finely balanced and precision tuned for nearly silent operation that holds up without overheating even with multiple users.

-While listing at $2,999, it's usually on sale for $1,999, which is a good deal for all that you are getting.
-It costs about $500 more than the ProForm 5000, but it does have the bigger screen and stronger motor.
+While listing at $2,999, it's usually on sale for $1,799 or perhaps even less, which is a good deal for all that you are getting.
+It usually costs about $500 more than the ProForm 5000, but it does have the stronger motor and wireless heart rate capability.

-The Pro 9000's lifetime warranty on the frame and motor, 5 year coverage of the parts and 2 years of labor is perhaps the best warranty you'll ever see on a machine costing less than $3000, making it a steal for even the most serious athletes.
+The Pro 9000's 10 year warranty on the frame and motor, 2 year coverage of the parts and 1 years of labor is one of the stronger warranties you'll see on a machine costing less than $2000, making it a steal for even the most serious athletes.